Status and Distribution

 In Europe the foodplant is reported as Astragalus arenarius, which is absent from the British Isles.

 In Heckford, R. J., 2002, it is reported that a few specimens were disturbed with a bee-smoker on 29 July 1991 in Austria, at about 2000 m and Astragalus alpinus L. (alpine milk-vetch) was almost certainly present.
 This plant occurs in the British Isles and is confined to a few sites in the Highlands of Scotland.
-One small site is about 12 km to the south of the site where the moth was located, and the other, more extensive area, is about 7 km to the north of the S. albifrontella site.
+One small site is about 12 km to the south of the site where the moth was located, and the other, more extensive area, is about 7 km to the north.

 The single British specimen was taken in an area of fairly short turf on a large vegetated rocky outcrop comprising mainly Helianthemum nummularium (common rock-rose), Lotus corniculatus (common bird's-foot-trefoil), grass and moss, with Trifolium pratense (red clover), Lathyrus linifolius var. montanus (bitter-vetch), Calluna vulgaris (heather) and a few plants of Anthyllis vulneraria (kidney vetch) nearby.
 It is suggested that Antennaria dioica (mountain everlasting) may also have been present nearby.